galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 > ![expression_set](../../images/bulk-music/expressionset.png "Image from Stefano Monti")
 >
 >
-> *Expression Set* objects are a datatype class to contain and describe high-throughput expression level assays.
-They are a container for high-throughput assays and experimental metadata. *ExpressionSet* class is derived from *eSet*, and requires a matrix named *exprs*.
+> *Expression Set* objects are a datatype class to contain and describe high-throughput expression level assays. *ExpressionSet* class is derived from *eSet*, and requires a matrix named *exprs*.
 >
 > The *ExpressionSet* class is designed to combine several different sources of information into a single convenient structure.
 An *ExpressionSet* can be manipulated (e.g., subsetted, copied) conveniently, and is the input or output from many Bioconductor functions.
 >
 > The data in an *ExpressionSet* is complicated, consisting of:
-> - expression data (*exprs* assayData; assayData is used to hint at the methods used to access different data components, as we will see below);
+> - expression data (*exprs*, or assayData; assayData is used to hint at the methods used to access different data components, as we will see below);
-> - metadata describing samples in the experiment (phenoData, *PData*)
+> - metadata describing samples in the experiment (phenoData, *pData*)
 > - information related to the protocol used for processing each sample and usually extracted from manufacturer files (protocolData);
-> - annotations and metadatadata about the features on the chip or technology used for the experiment (featureData, annotation, *fData*);
+> - annotations and metadata about the features on the chip or technology used for the experiment (featureData, annotation, *fData*);
 > - and a flexible structure to describe the experiment (experimentData).
 >
 > The ExpressionSet class coordinates all of this data, so that you do not usually have to worry about the details.